microsoft/codespace-features/src/external-repository/NOTES.md

 }
 ```

-In this scenario you do not need to add a Codespaces secret for `ADO_PAT`.
-Instead, during
-the prebuild process this variable will be created and populated with a token obtained
-via OIDC.
-This token will be used during the git clone process but then is otherwise available
+In this scenario, during the prebuild process an ADO token will be obtained via OIDC.
+This token will be used
+during the git clone process only.
+If you have other scripts you are running during `onCreateCommand` you can
+run the command `external-git prebuild` and the token will be sent to stdout.
+You can then use this to install
-for you to use in your scripts to install dependencies from feeds or anything else you may need.
-The variable will only be available during the prebuild process.
+dependencies from feeds or anything else you may need.
+The token will only be available during the prebuild

-You can name the variable anything you want, it does not need to be named `ADO_PAT` and in this case
-it contains an OIDC bearer token, not a PAT.
+process and this has to be done after the clone command so that the OIDC login has already happened.

 > [!NOTE]
 > You MUST install the Azure CLI feature in your devcontainer.json if using this option